TopTuK/docker-mailserver/README.md

 =================

 Docker Mailserver is a fork of [Jeboehm Docker Mailserver](https://github.com/jeboehm/docker-mailserver) project.
-Docker Mailserver is greate project to server producttion mail server on your host!
+Docker Mailserver is great project to server producttion mail server on your host!
 It's based on the famous [ISPMail guide](https://workaround.org/ispmail/) and all images based on [Alpine Linux](https://alpinelinux.org).
 It's so small as possible :)

 Build status
 ------------